DavideBrex/SpikeFlow/README.md

 | fastq_1           	| Path to the fastq file of the sample (if paired-end, here goes the forward mate, i.e. R1)                	|
 | fastq_2           	| ONLY for paired-end, otherwise leave empty.
 Path to the fastq file of the reverse mate (i.e. R2)         	|

-For the input samples, leave empty the values of the all the columns except for sample, replicate and fastq path(s).
+For the input samples, leave empty the values of all the columns except for sample, replicate and fastq path(s).

 #### Example 1 (single end)